Wonu8/Wonu8/README.md

 - 👋 Hi, I’m @Wonu8.
-Also very new to the Tech Space
+Also new to the Tech Space
 - 👀 I’m interested in making connections and collaborations
 - 🌱 I’m currently learning HTML, CSS, and JavaScript on Udemy.
 Open to other learning platforms
 - 💞️ I’m looking to collaborate on projects